 After several family visits over the years to Bath, which is deadly in its own right, I belatedly realized its tragic significance.
 So I made a pilgrimage to the various Cochran sites in September 2015.
 You can see more pictures at my Tumblr page.

-And, in that vein, I found out that I had passed near Cochran’s grave in Orange County on many occasions.
-That oversight was easily corrected during my last journey there a few weeks later.
-He was buried at Forest Lawn´s Cypress location, about 30 miles southeast of downtown Los Angeles.
+Similarly, I also realized that I had unknowingly driven past Cochran’s grave in Orange County, California, on many occasions.
+So I popped in during my next journey there a few weeks later.
+He was buried at Forest Lawn’s Cypress location, about 30 miles southeast of downtown Los Angeles.
 His parents, who survived him, are on one side, and a memorial to Sheeley, who died in 2002, is on another.

 Lest we forget: Sharon Sheeley was more than the girlfriend.
 She wrote songs for many singers, including Cochran (“Somethin’ Else”) and Valens (“Hurry Up”).
 At the age of 15, she wrote Poor Little Fool, which became a No. 1 hit for Ricky Nelson three years later in 1958.
 I wrote her obituary when she died in 2002: Sharon Sheeley Obit